HKUST-KnowComp/SubeventWriter/README.md

 All the two commands are included in `baseline/command.sh`.

 ### Zero-shot Large LM
+All the two following commands are included in `baseline/command.sh`.
 Zero-shot Large LM (GPT-J 6b). `4 4` are evaluation batch size and gpu number, respectively.
 ```